Good habits

 By Thomas Lux

-Lord Whoever, thank you for this air I'm about to in- and exhale, this hutch in the woods, the wood for fire,
+Lord Whoever, thank you for this air I'm about to in- and exhale,

 the light- both lamp and the natural stuff